onooinc-code/SoulyCorev2/UpdateTrack.md

 - **`app/api/comm/channels/route.ts`**: The POST endpoint now accepts a `config` object in the request body and saves it to the `config_json` field in the database.
 - **`ChannelDashboard.tsx`**: The `ChannelCard` component now displays the configured URL for webhook channels, providing better visibility.
 - **`UpdateTrack.md`**: Added this entry to document the update.
+---

+### Update #7: Implement Unified Inbox

+**Details:**
+Implemented the "Unified Inbox" feature within the Communication Hub.
+This provides a centralized view of all incoming messages, currently sourced from received webhooks.

+**Modified Files:**
+- `UpdateTrack.md`
+- `app/api/comm/inbox/route.ts` (new file)
+- `components/hubs/comm_hub/UnifiedInbox.tsx` (new file)
+- `components/hubs/CommunicationHub.tsx`

+**Changes Made:**
+- **API `inbox`**: Created a new `GET` endpoint that queries the `logs` table for entries related to received webhooks, simulating an inbox data source.
+- **`UnifiedInbox.tsx`**: Created a new component that fetches data from the inbox API and displays each incoming message with its timestamp, content, and a collapsible JSON payload viewer.
+- **`CommunicationHub.tsx`**: Integrated the new `UnifiedInbox` component, which now renders when the "Unified Inbox" tab is active, replacing the previous placeholder.
+---

+### Update #8: Display Incoming Webhook URL

+**Details:**
+Enhanced the Communication Hub to display the unique incoming webhook URL after a channel is created and on the channel's information card.
+This provides users with the necessary URL to configure external services to send webhooks to the application's Unified Inbox.

+**Modified Files:**
+- `UpdateTrack.md`
+- `app/api/comm/channels/route.ts`
+- `components/hubs/comm_hub/WebhookCreator.tsx`
+- `components/hubs/comm_hub/ChannelDashboard.tsx`

+**Changes Made:**
+- **API `channels`**: The `GET` and `POST` endpoints now dynamically construct and include an `incomingUrl` property for each webhook channel in their responses.
+- **`WebhookCreator.tsx`**: After successfully creating a webhook channel, the component now displays a success view with the generated incoming URL and a "Copy to Clipboard" button.
+- **`ChannelDashboard.tsx`**: The `ChannelCard` component has been updated to display both the incoming and outgoing URLs for a webhook channel, each with its own convenient copy button.